cmhollins2022/Fundamentals/Intro-into-Programming.md

 - Strings - "Hello World"
 - Chars - " A "

+**Intergers** are variables that can store an integer values.
+(All whole numbers, but no decimals) **Booleans** can store a value of either _true_ or _false_.
+They can only hold these two values.
+(No other types of information.)
+**Floats, Doubles** - Both are types of floating point data types.
+They can store numbers with decimal places.
+* _Float Variables_: Can store up to 32 bits of information.
+* _Double Variables_: Can store up to 64 bits of information.

 ## How do we Manipulate Variables?
 ## What are Conditional Statements?
 ## What are Array’s?